 VCT: VCT qualifying holdings: requests for advance assurances: overview

-Requests can be dealt with only if they come from the company’s secretary or directors or from some person authorised by them to negotiate with HMRC on their behalf.
-The rules of confidentiality apply, and any other parties making enquiries about a company should address those enquiries to the company itself.
+The rules of confidentiality apply.
+Requests will be dealt with only if they come from the company’s secretary or directors or a person authorised by them to negotiate with HMRC on their behalf.
+Any other parties making enquiries about a company must address those enquiries to the company itself.

-An advance assurance is given in respect of a particular issue of shares and companies should be aware that an assurance given in respect of one issue should not necessarily be regarded as providing assurance in respect of a different issue.
+An advance assurance is given in respect of a particular issue of shares or securities.
+An assurance given in respect of one issue should not necessarily be regarded as providing assurance in respect of a different issue.